nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

     - Allow remote access to your nodes.
     <i>Mention that if we don't allow remote access, it's not possible to enable it after the node group is created.</i>

-    - Select your SSH Key to for the connection to your nodes.
+    - Select your SSH Key for the connection to your nodes.

     - You can also limit the IPs for the connection.